kislaykumar07/Fundamentals-of-AIML-/README.md

 There are two interfaces:

 - `app.py` — a terminal program you can run anywhere Python is installed
-- `dashboard.html` — a web dashboard with charts, a Pomodoro timer, and a session history table (open it in any browser, no server needed)

 Both use the same rule-based AI logic and can work independently.